-The Flat Out race is part of the Triathlon Ireland BMW Duathlon National Series (NS) for the first time this year and we expect to have athletes of all abilities participating, from beginners taking part in their first event for fun to elite athletes chasing NS points.
+The Flat Out race is part of the Triathlon Ireland BMW Duathlon National Series (NS) again this year and we expect to have athletes of all abilities participating, from beginners taking part in their first event for fun to elite athletes chasing NS points.
 It is flat, fast and friendly.
-The run takes place mostly on private land, away from traffic, with a mixture of terrain underfooot.
-The 24km cycle is out and back on one road with few bends and not a hill in sight.
-We have been very fortunate in the last four years to have the use of Athy College for registration, changing, shower and catering facilities so we can make sure you’re clean, dry and well fed after your efforts out on the course.
+The run will take place on an out and back course on a quiet, country road.
+The 23km cycle is also out and back, we have a few tight corners in the first few km then it’s on to a road with few bends and not a hill in sight.
+We have been very fortunate in previous years to have the use of Athy College and its excellent facilities and we remain very grateful to them for hosting us for so long.
+However, due to feedback on the run course and the difficulty of planning an alternative course there, we felt we had to move venue.
+We are delighted to have gained the use of Castlemitchell GFC grounds and facilities just 5km up the road where we can continue to provide great registration, changing, shower and catering facilities so we can make sure you’re clean, dry and well fed after your efforts out on the course.

 For parents taking part in the senior race, your children (age 5+) can be looked after by ATC junior coordinators while you race.
 They will enjoy some fun sporting activities and be cheerleaders for the race.

-Registration will take place in Athy College (Eircode R14 KT50, Google Maps).
+Registration will take place at Castlemitchell GFC grounds (Eircode R14 HD80, Google Maps.
 Start/Finish and transition are also at this location.

-Course Information The race comprises a 3km run followed by a 24k cycle and finally a 3k run over the same course.
+Course Information The race comprises a 3km run followed by a 23k cycle and then another 3k run over the same course.

-The 24k cycle is a straightforward out and back route following the Monasterevin Rd to the turnaround in Kildangan, there are no turns and few bends.
-One notable hazard is a narrow bridge leaving Kilberry, a little under 7km in, this will be marshalled.
+The 23k cycle (Map My Run) takes you from Castlemitchell GFC to Bert Cross 2km away, there are four 90 degree turns to negotiate in the first 2km, one of which is right after a canal bridge so will come at you very quickly.
+At Bert Cross, you will turn left and follow the Monasterevin Rd to the turnaround in Kildangan, there are no turns and few bends on this section of the course which has featured in previous years.
+One notable hazard is a narrow bridge leaving Kilberry, a little under 6.5km in, this will be marshalled.
 The road will be open to traffic, there will be marshals and Gardaí controlling traffic at the transition entry/exit point.
 As mentioned previously, this is a flat course Start/Finish elevation is 58m and the highest point is the turnaround at 66m.
 It can get windy out there though.